University Studies - BS, Tourism and Coastal Community Development Concentration

 A University Studies major will be considered a student in the department that offers the concentration; the Tourism and Coastal Community Development concentration is housed in the Liberal Studies department.
 The student’s diploma will list Bachelor of Arts or Bachelor of Science in the same place it is currently listed, and University Studies will be listed in the place the major is currently listed.
 The student’s area of concentration and the two minors will be indicated on the student’s transcript.

-The concentration in Tourism and Coastal Community Development requires 21-24 hours of major coursework and equips students with the knowledge and skills to help coastal communities progress, while maintaining sound ecological and environmental practices.
+The concentration in Tourism and Coastal Community Development requires major coursework and equips students with the knowledge and skills to help coastal communities progress, while maintaining sound ecological and environmental practices.
 Such thinking involves an interdisciplinary approach that engenders creative and critical thinking about such issues as maritime public policy, communication, marine science, sociology, and ecology.
 Students graduate with the capability to guide industry and community toward a path that is both sustainable and economically beneficial.
 TCD career opportunities include:

 - Coastal community planning and development